corda/token-sdk/README.md

 1. Fixed token types, which do not change over time, or are not expected to change over time.
 Currency is a good example of a fixed token type.
-   They are represented as a class which implements `FixedTokenType`.
+   They are represented as a class which implements `TokenType`.
 2. Evolvable token types, which are expected to evolve over time.
 They are represented by the `EvolvableTokenType` interface, which is a `LinearState`.
    CorDapps developers can design their own logic that governs how the